- Compliance Committees

 Certification of training on the protection of human research participants at Iowa State University can be obtained by completing a no-cost, web-based training course offered by the Collaborative Institutional Training Initiative (CITI).
 This training will help you identify research activities that involve human participants and help you understand how to protect the rights and welfare of all human participants involved in research.

 Please carefully follow the CITI Training Course Guidance for detailed instructions on accessing and completing training.
-After successful completion, certification of training will be automatically registered electronically with the Office for Responsible Research.
+After successful completion, certification of training will be automatically registered electronically with the Office of Research Ethics.
 To ensure this occurs, you must select Iowa State University as your affiliation in CITI and use your ISU email address as your primary email for your CITI account.
 You do not need to send a copy of your certificate to IRB staff, but you should save a copy for your records.

 In limited situations, certification of training from other sources may be accepted.
 Documentation of training from the other source(s) must be submitted to IRB staff and will be evaluated on an individual basis.